Denis Buntić

-Denis Buntić (born 13 November 1982) is a retired Croatian handball player.

-He is a retired player of the Croatian national team.
+Denis Buntić (born 13 November 1982) is a retired Croatian handball player who also played for the Croatian national team.
 Buntić was born in Ljubuški, SR Bosnia and Herzegovina, SFR Yugoslavia.
-He won the silver medal at the 2005 World Championship in Tunisia, and also the silver at the 2009 World Championship on home soil.
+He won the silver medal at the 2005 World Championship in Tunisia, and another silver at the 2009 World Championship on home soil.
 He was part of the Croatian team that won the bronze medal at the 2012 Summer Olympics.

 Personal life

 He was reported for domestic violence in October 2023.